jrnl-org/jrnl/README.md

 ------------

 - The Windows shell prior to Windows 7 has issues with unicode encoding.
 If you want to use non-ascii characters, change the codepage with `chcp 1252` before using `jrnl` (Thanks to Yves Pouplard for solving this!)
-- _jrnl_ relies on the `PyCrypto` package to encrypt journals, which has some known problems with installing within virtual environments.
-If you want to install __jrnl__ within a virtual environment, you need to [install PyCyrypto manually](https://www.dlitz.net/software/pycrypto/) first.
+- _jrnl_ relies on the `PyCrypto` package to encrypt journals, which has some known problems with installing on Windows and within virtual environments.
+If you have trouble installing __jrnl__, [install PyCyrypto manually](https://www.dlitz.net/software/pycrypto/) first.